Ontario Domestic Violence Charges: Everything You Need to Know from an Experienced Domestic Lawyer.

 Here is a common scenario: a husband and wife are drinking and having a heated argument.
 One of them makes an idle threat; the other phones police.
 The party who phones does so in a state of rage but has no intention of filing a formal police complaint.
 Once the police do arrive, both parties have calmed down and the male has left the residence.
 The complainant explains the argument and confirms that she called the police because she was angry about her husband’s threat.

 A single shove, an idle threat, throwing the television remote control – these may sound like a bad night to you.
 In the eyes of the police they are “assaults”, “threats”, and “use of a weapon”.

 The result?
 The “threat” is recorded by officers in their notebooks.
 The police radio fellow officers for the male’s arrest.
 A short time later the husband is arrested and led away in handcuffs.
-For the next several months he will be forced to reside with his parents or friends, hire an Ontario domestic violence lawyer and fight the charges in court.
+For the next several months he will be forced to reside with his parents or friends, follow a no contact order, hire an Ontario domestic violence lawyer and fight the charges in court.
 The “victim” is adamant that she wants the domestic charges dropped but the police give her the runaround.
 Her calls to the prosecutor’s office go unanswered.
 She feels powerless, and he risks further jail if he returns home.